 Consuming calcium reduces feelings of depression and anxiety.
 Vitamin D regulates the enzyme that converts tryptophan into serotonin, the neurotransmitter that helps regulate mood.
 Together, calcium and vitamin D ward off PMS symptoms.
 Find the winning combo in citrus fruits like oranges, lemons, limes, and leafy greens like the ones mentioned above.

-High levels of calcium can also ease cramps, aches, and pains, acting as a muscle relaxant.
+High levels of calcium can also ease menstrual cramps, aches, and pains, acting as a muscle relaxant.

 Bananas are one of the best mood-boosting foods you can eat thanks to its high dose of vitamin B6.
 They're rich in potassium and magnesium, too, which can reduce water retention and bloat.
 They also help regulate your digestive system, which some women struggle with around this time of the month.